1.2: Defining the Humanities

 The Drip Paintings of Janet Sobel and Jackson Pollock

 American artist Jackson Pollock (1912–1956) further revolutionized and popularized this technique.
 While he began experimenting with pouring techniques in the mid-1940s, it wasn't until 1947 that he fully embraced the drip method, creating large-scale works by flinging and dripping paint onto canvases placed on the floor.
-This approach allowed him to move around all sides of the canvas, using his entire body in the act of painting—a process he described as being "in" the painting rather than standing before it.
+This approach allowed him to move around all sides of the canvas, using his entire body in the act of painting—a process he described as being "in" the painting rather than standing "outside" the canvas by placing it upright on an easel.
 By abandoning the use of brushes and traditional composition, Pollock broke away from the constraints of formal design and narrative, transforming painting into an immersive, performative act.
 His method emphasized rhythm, motion, and improvisation, laying the foundation for a new kind of abstraction that rejected the tradition of "illusionistic space" and celebrated the raw energy of the creative process.

 These abstract works, pioneered by Sobel and Pollock, use seemingly chaotic splashes and drips of paint to evoke emotion and energy.
 While some see them as random, others interpret them as profound expressions of freedom and spontaneity.
 The drip method redefined artistic technique, inviting viewers to consider the process of creation as equally significant as the finished product.
 Eventually, Pollock's works came to embody the ethos of the Abstract Expressionist movement, which sought to convey raw emotion and individualism in post-World War II America.
 Unlike traditional representational painting styles such as portraiture and landscape painting, which aimed to depict recognizable subjects from the external world, Abstract Expressionism emphasized spontaneous gesture, abstraction, and the artist's inner psychological state, often abandoning clear imagery altogether.
 This radical shift demonstrates how works of art are always in conversation with the artistic traditions that precede them—whether by building upon, reacting against, or redefining those traditions—underscoring the dynamic, evolving nature of art history.